 To avoid this, make sure you familiarize yourself with the topics of finance, investment, and business analysis.
 It will allow you to more accurately assess the potential of companies and become a successful investor.

 And last, but not least, never invest without legal protection.
 Choose only companies that utilize a PPM.
-That will ensure that they are transparent and comply with ant-fraud laws.
-Alternatively, you can have a lawyer or attorney prepare and investment contract and a term sheet for you.
+That will ensure that they are transparent and comply with anti-fraud laws.
+Alternatively, you can have a lawyer or attorney prepare an investment contract and a term sheet for you.

-Michael Norton is a content creator and marketing strategist for Funds INC, a company that specializes in commercial finance.
+Michael Norton is a content creator and marketing strategist for Funds INC.